 Horn (Full Contact, 2011) is really just a collection of (four lengthy) rarities.

-but Out Of Darkness (Ektro, 2011) was just stereotyped hard-rock.
+but the music on Out Of Darkness (Ektro, 2011) was just stereotyped hard-rock.

 Lunar Jetman (Ektro, 2012), featuring Faust's Hans Joachim Irmler on